vsoch/helpme/docs/_posts/contribute/2018-04-18-developers.md

-There are two primary configuration files, both are called helpme.cfg, but helpme.cfg lives with the application installation (at the root of the helpme module, meaning it might be editable by a system admin or owner but not the user) and the other lives in the user's $HOME folder.
+There are two primary configuration files, both are called helpme.cfg, but helpme.cfg lives with the application installation (at the root of the helpme module, meaning it might be editable by a system admin or owner but not the user) and the other lives in the user's $HOME folder in a subfolder called `.helpme`.
 The latter contains user-specific settings like tokens and preferences.
 Each helper has its own namespace in the configuration file.
 For example, here we should how the helper "github" might store a variable from the environment called `HELPME_GITHUB_TOKEN`:

 ```
 [DEFAULT]